lbVictor/Sales_Prediction/README.md

 	* **Bivariate analysis:** carried out in order to understand the relationship between the independent variables with the dependent variable, which is 'sales' and to validate the business hypotheses raised in the previous step.
 	* **Multivariate Analysis:** carried out in order to understand the correlation between all dataset variables.

-* **Data Preprocessig:** At this stage, the preparation of data for future application in machine learning algorithms was performed.
+* **Data Preprocessing:** At this stage, the preparation of data for future application in machine learning algorithms was performed.
 The objective is to adjust the data without losing the information content in order to facilitate its understanding by machine learning algorithms.
 	* **Numerical variables:**
 		* **Transformation:** applied the log on the response variable(sales) to bring its distribution closer to a Gaussian distribution.
 		* **Rescaling:** applied to time-related variables that do not follow a cyclical nature and a variable that contains a distance in meters.